-If Gparted or the df command display some strange partitions it is likely because of Fake-RAID.
+If Gparted or the df command show some strange partitions or don't show any at all it is likely because of Fake-RAID.
 If that's the case and if you don't want to keep Windows which may be installed here I suggest that Fake-RAID be disabled so the disks are functioning independently.
 The text in the hyperlink explains why.

-Changing graphics card if we are dealing with a desktop computer and adding a bigger and / or faster hard disk can make a significant difference, but in general there's no point in changing the processor; given the socket there's a limited selection to choose from.
-The only exception are old Celerons, which sometimes can be swapped for a much better performing true Pentium.
-Old spare parts are cheap; take a look at what's offered in the second hand markets and what you can salvage from a dumpster.
+Changing graphics card if we are dealing with a desktop computer and adding a bigger and / or faster hard disk can make a significant difference but in general there's no point in changing the processor; given the socket there's a limited selection to choose from.
+The only exception are old Celerons which sometimes can be swapped for a much better performing true Pentium.
+Old spare parts are cheap; take a look at what is offered in the second hand market, what your IT department at work is going to throw out and what you can salvage from a dumpster.

 The older and hence slower the hard disk the more important is zram and/or swappiness, as explained in a later post.
 2,5" disks used in portables are generally worse than 3,5" disks in stationary computers.

 Adding memory is the single most efficient step one can take.
 As mentioned 1 GB is fine, but if the computer can cope with more then by all means give it some.

 If the hardware does not meet these requirements one should consider if it's worth the effort to carry on.
 There is so much used (say, 4-8 years of age) gear around that one can get for free or cheap.
 The system requirements of Windows are pushing more and more computers into the ‘old’ category even though they are in good working order.

 Various websites might post lower requirements.
 Chances are they focus on the operative system itself, not the applications, which is very unfortunate as it only gives people a false hope.
 If you see something which looks too good to be true, it probably is.